freeseek/mocha/wdl/README.md

 }
 ```
 * Optionally, to avoid the database taking more and more space over time and possibly running out of disk space on the VM, add the additional stanza to the `PAPIv2.conf` configuration file to clear the metadata in the database as explained <a href="https://cromwell.readthedocs.io/en/stable/Configuring/#hybrid-metadata-storage-classic-carbonite">here</a>
-* Start the mySQL database and initialize the root user with the following command (use cromwell as the default root password):
+* Start the mySQL server and initialize the root user with the following command (use cromwell as the default root password):
 ```
 sudo systemctl start mysql
 sudo mysql_secure_installation